CMake Configuration — Building an STM32 Build System from Scratch

 Basic Cross-Compilation Settings

-The first few lines are the "standard approach" for CMake cross-compilation:
+The first few lines are the "standard way" to handle CMake cross-compilation:

 set(CMAKE_SYSTEM_NAME Generic)